vishvAsa/purANam_vaiShNavam/history/tirupati-mandiram/N-ramesha/11_ARCHITECTURE_ICONOGRAPHY.md

 Plate 33 (a): This is a miniature gopura inside the Tirumalaraya Mandapa and shows the delicately carved pillars, basements, mouldings and the stupi in typical Vijayanagar style.

-Plate 33 (b): This is the miniature mandapa which is inside the Tirumala- raya Mandapa and the pillars, carvings and lay out are also typical of Vijayanagar style.
+Plate 33 (b): This is the miniature mandapa which is inside the Tirumalaraya Mandapa and the pillars, carvings and lay out are also typical of Vijayanagar style.

-Plate 33 (c): This is the present Kalyana Mandapa inside the Tirumala- raya Mandapa which gives a composite idea of the whole Mandapa done in typical characteristic Vijayanagar style,
+Plate 33 (c): This is the present Kalyana Mandapa inside the Tirumalaraya Mandapa which gives a composite idea of the whole Mandapa done in typical characteristic Vijayanagar style,

 VIII.
 Kalyana Mandapa.